-Second and Third Year

-Mode of assessment

-Modes of assessment vary from course to course.
+Coursework assessment marks are based on tutorial participation (10%) and a research essay (50%).
+The examination (40%) will consist of a two-hour written paper.
+Second and Third Year Mode of assessment Modes of assessment vary from course to course.
 Please check the course description for details of how each course is assessed.

-If staffing arrangements permit, the following second- and third-year courses will be offered:

-ENGL2002.
-Language in society (6 credits)

-This course will provide an introduction to the study of 'sociolinguistics', which deals with the relationship between language and society.
+If staffing arrangements permit, the following second- and third-year courses will be offered: ENGL2002.
+Language in society (6 credits) This course will provide an introduction to the study of 'sociolinguistics', which deals with the relationship between language and society.
 Topics will vary, but may include the following: multilingualism, language varieties, language planning, language change, English in contact with other languages.
+Assessment will be by 100% coursework.

 ENGL2003.
 The history of English (6 credits)

 This is a course about language origins and language change.
 It investigates the social, political and linguistic reasons that English has developed into the global superpower language of today, and introduces basic tools and methodologies for studying language change in English.
 Assessment will be by 100% coursework.

 ENGL2004.
 English syntax (6 credits)

 This course introduces the structure of English by investigating approaches to grammar, models of grammatical analysis, and the grammar of contemporary English.
 It is interested in the relationship between morphology and syntax, and grammar and linguistics.
+Assessment will be by 100% coursework.

 ENGL2007.
 Literary linguistics (6 credits)

 This course uses linguistic techniques to analyse literary texts by examining both the devices that literary authors employ and the literary effects they create in different styles and genres.
 It employs methods of structural linguistic analysis (looking at the syntax and phonology of texts) as well as socio-historical and pragmatic methods.

+Assessment will be by 100% coursework.

 ENGL2010.
-English novel I (6 credits)

-A study of narrative fiction, and of its development in the eighteenth and nineteenth centuries.
+English novel I (6 credits) A study of narrative fiction, and of its development in the eighteenth and nineteenth centuries.
 Assessment will be by 100% coursework.
 ENGL2011.
-English novel II (6 credits)

-A study of narrative fiction, and of its development in the nineteenth and twentieth centuries.
+English novel II (6 credits) A study of narrative fiction, and of its development in the nineteenth and twentieth centuries.
 Assessment will be by 100% coursework.
 ENGL2012.
-Contemporary literary theory (6 credits)

-In the late 20th century, developments in critical thought had a major impact on literature and criticism.
-Relations between literary production and language, politics and history were radically re-examined by and through what has become known as 'theory'.
+Contemporary literary theory (6 credits) In the late 20th century, developments in critical thought had a major impact on literature and criticism.
+Relations between literary production and language, politics and history were radically reexamined by and through what has become known as 'theory'.
 As a body of thought, theory includes such diverse and conflicting schools and movements as Marxism, poststructuralism, feminism and gender theory, new historicism, postcolonialism and postmodernism.
 As well as exploring the institution of theory in the academy, students will put theory into practice in readings of selected literary texts.
+Assessment will be by 100% coursework.

 ENGL2022.
-Women, feminism and writing I (6 credits)

-This course will explore questions of identity and difference as expressed in women's writing.
+Women, feminism and writing I (6 credits) This course will explore questions of identity and difference as expressed in women's writing.
 It will provide a general introduction to feminist literary theory and the on-going range of feminist interventions in literary and cultural studies.

-Assessment will be by 100% written coursework.

-Text and discourse in contemporary English (6 credits) ENGL2027.

-This course will examine how writers exploit the resources of English for creative and communicational purposes in contemporary writing in different genres.
 Assessment will be by 100% coursework.

-World Englishes (6 credits) ENGL2030.

-This course will survey the English language throughout the world, with reference to the use of English in Britain, Asia, and Hong Kong.
+ENGL2027.
+Text and discourse in contemporary English (6 credits) This course will examine how writers exploit the resources of English for creative and communicational purposes in contemporary writing in different genres.
+Assessment will be by 100% coursework.
+ENGL2030.
+World Englishes (6 credits) This course will survey the English language throughout the world, with reference to the use of English in Britain, Asia, and Hong Kong.
 This course will focus particularly on the development of 'new Englishes' in Asia and Hong Kong.
+Assessment will be by 100% coursework.